stephen-cripps/Lyrico/README.md

 Currently, the artist release search looks at all official albums.
 There are more options to query this, which could be input by the user.

 ## Rate limit from headers
 To avoid rate limiting on the artist service, I've included a basic 1000ms wait.
-Information about the rate limit is returned in the response headers, and this could be utilised to make this wait as small as possible.
+Information about the rate limit is returned in the response headers from MusicBrainz, and this could be utilised to make this wait as small as possible.

-## Retry/Timeout on Lyric Requests
+## Retry on Lyric Requests
 As mentioned, the lyric service is unreliable and slow.
-There is scope to let users opt in to retrying failed lyric fetches, and also to allow users to set a timeout that would just perform the statistical analysis on the data it's managed to find within the allotted time.
+There is scope to let users opt in to retrying failed lyric fetches.

 ## A different Lyric API!
-A different lyric service could be used, such as the genius API.
-This would require authentication.
+A different (faster) lyric service could be used, such as the Genius API, which require authentication.

 # Running
 ### Requirements